 But I needed a companion… You know, a dog that is a friend.
 A dog that follows you around the farm and that is gentle with the kids.

 Then one day, I found Shayla at the local shelter.
-She is an Australian Shepherd (Blue Heeler) mixed with something unknown.
+She is an Australian Shepherd mixed with Blue Heeler mixed (I think…).

 I fell in love with her right away so I adopted her and hoped she’d make a great farm dog.